-Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation 2 .1 Amber/ Green Amber/ Green Green Amber/ Green Green Green 2
+Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation Amber/ Green Amber/ Green Green Amber/ Green Green Green

-- Development of a standalone Groundworks and Scaffolding Training Centre at Colchester Campus providing a training facility for Essex businesses. - The project will deliver 132 new training led jobs within the first three years, by allowing candidates to obtain legislative qualifications to unlock barriers to career progression and business growth.
+- Development of a standalone Groundworks and Scaffolding Training Centre at Colchester Campus providing a training facility for Essex businesses. - The project will support 132 new training led jobs within the first three years, by allowing candidates to obtain legislative qualifications to unlock barriers to career progression and business growth.